 The Mathematics Department offers four majors.
 Students may earn a Bachelor of Arts in Mathematics, a Bachelor of Science in Mathematics, a Bachelor of Science in Applied Mathematics or a Bachelor of Science in Statistics.
 The choice of degree program depends largely upon the student's mathematical or statistical objectives and interests in fields other than mathematics.
-Students with strong interests outside mathematics have options including a Bachelor of Science in Applied Mathematics, a Bachelor of Arts in Mathematics or a Bachelor of Science in the Mathematical Economics (http://coursecatalog.bucknell.edu/archive/2023-2024/collegeofartsandsciencescurricula/areasofstudy/interdisciplinarystudiesineconomicsandmathematicsecma/) program.
+Students with strong interests outside mathematics have options including a Bachelor of Science in Applied Mathematics, a Bachelor of Arts in Mathematics or a Bachelor of Science in Applied Mathematics, a Bachelor of Arts in Mathematics or a Bachelor of Science in the Mathematics and interests of the Mathematics or a Bachelor of Science in Applied Mathematics, a Bachelor of Arts in Mathematics or a Bachelor of Science in the Mathematical Economics (https://coursecatalog.bucknell.edu/archive/2024-2025/collegeofartsandsciencescurricula/areasofstudy/ interdisciplinarystudiesineconomicsandmathematicsecma/) program.